remyimt/ouchworkout/README.md

 * Download the OuchWorkout project and open it in Android studio
 * Then, connect your Android device and 'Run the app' to install the application on the device: https://developer.android.com/training/basics/firstapp/running-app.html

+### From the .apk file
+* Allow the installation of packages from unknown sources (Settings > Security > Unknwown sources).
+Read the code of the application to check it does not corrupt your system :P
+* Download the .apk package: [OuchWorkout package](app/release/app-release.apk)
+* Put the package on your android device
+* Click on the package and install it
+* Disable "Unknwon sources" installation

 ## Create your own workout
 NOTE: Existing JSON files to define workouts are in the [Workout Directory](app/src/main/res/raw)